Kayn-Pleiades/Weather-Dashboard/README.md

 ### Commit 5: Click to search
 Started with the js and css.
 Have it so the term in the input is logged to the console to check that the input is working.

+### Commit 6: Fetch weather data
+Referencing the activities from class, I now have the code printing the weather data of the searched town to the console.

 ## credits
 https://getbootstrap.com/docs/5.0